shuban-789/PicoCTF-2023-writeups/README.md

 PicoGym - https://play.picoctf.org/practice

 ## Completed Challenges

+### We placed 86th Nationally.
+(Team Pico Papi)
+Props to my teammates for solving problems in some categories I did not know how to do :D (like web exploitation :< )

 Binary Exploitation - 3/7 challenges

 Reverse Engineering - 6/9 challenges

-Forensics - Did not attempt
+Forensics - None

 Cryptography - 3/7 challenges

-Web Exploitation - Did not attempt
+Web Exploitation - None